-- Increase the proportion of sewage that is treated - Complete implementation of the EU Water Directive
+- Increase the proportion of sewage that is treated - Complete implementation of the EU Water Directive challenge in many areas of the world where precipitation is erratic and infrastructure is poor.
+Changes in precipitation patterns caused by climate change may make the situation in sensitive areas even worse.

 In Iceland there is an abundance of fresh drinking water, and the country is among the richest in terms of water resources.
-56 In general, the state of potable water is good, water quality is monitored regularly, and strict rules apply to water reservoirs and their surroundings.
+In general, the state of potable water is good, water quality is monitored regularly, and strict rules apply to water reservoirs and their surroundings.
 Sewage disposal needs to be improved in many areas, but most towns and villages in the country are situated along the coastline with sewage discharge into the ocean.